him666/MainStage/README.md

 #### Full Stack NodeJs Developer
 Kutir Tech (Mastermind) February 2021 - August 2023

-Worked as a Senior Ruby on Rails / Nodejs / ReactJs Software Developer
+Worked as a Senior Ruby on Rails / Nodejs / ReactJs Software Developer on a Freight Project

 * Supported Legacy Ruby on Rails System until it's end of life (migrated to NodeJS)
 * Created and modified Queries and Mutations using Graphql